VegaDeftwing/OpGuidesHugoSrc/content/Design/web/access.md

 With the bold text being in a, uh, bold voice?
 It depends on the user's screen reader.

 And, yeah, ｏｏｆ.
 That's not a good experience.
-It's worth trying to balance your use of text, images, and (do-as-I-say-not-as-I-do) Unicode abusing spice.
+Its worth trying to balance your use of text, images, and (do-as-I-say-not-as-I-do) Unicode abusing spice.

 ## Not being a dick™
 TODO: Facebook putting each letter of sponsored in a different div breaking things.